-Aged 68, Male, Malaysian Independent Non-Executive Director
+Aged 70, Male, Malaysian Independent Non-Executive Director

 Dato' Teh was appointed to the Board on 7 December 2017.
 He attained the Higher School Certificate (HSC) Singapore.
-Dato' Teh has 46 years of sales and agency management experience with Great Eastern Life.
+Dato' Teh has 48 years of sales and agency management experience with Great Eastern Life.
 His professional qualification includes ANZIIF (Associate) and LUTCF (USA) which accorded Dato' Teh, a Certified Insurance Professional.
-His professional achievements are twenty nine (29) years Life Membership of the Million Dollar Round Table (MDRT) USA, an esteem organization which recognizes its member of excellent performances and twelve (12) consecutive years Million Dollar Agency Builder.
+His professional achievements are thirty one (31) years Life Membership of the Million Dollar Round Table (MDRT) USA, an esteem organization which recognizes its member of excellent performances and fourteen (14) consecutive years Million Dollar Agency Builder.
 Presently, Dato' Teh is the Executive Chairman on the Board of various private companies.

-Dato' Teh attended six (6) out of six (6) Board meetings held in financial period ended 30 June 2020.
+Dato' Teh attended five (5) out of five (5) Board meetings held in financial year ended 30 June 2022.
 He is currently the Chairperson of the Remuneration Committee and a member of the Audit and the Nomination Committees respectively.
-He is not related to any substantial shareholder or Directors of the company or its subsidiaries.
-He does not have any conflict of interest and /or personal interest in any business arrangement or material contract involving the Company or its subsidiaries either still subsisting at the end of the financial period ended 30 June 2020 or entered into since the end of the previous financial year.
+He is not related to any substantial shareholder or Directors of the Company or its subsidiaries.
+He does not have any conflict of interest and /or personal interest in any business arrangement or material contract involving the Company or its subsidiaries either still subsisting at the end of the financial year ended 30 June 2022 or entered into since the end of the previous financial year.
 He has no conviction for any offences within the past five (5) years other than traffic offences.